DRA invests Rs 100 cr in realty project at Navallur

 Every aspect of Inara has been crafted to provide an unparalleled living experience, from world-class amenities to a thoughtfully designed community that exudes luxury and comfort.

-Located in Navallur, one of Chennai’s fastest-growing residential hubs, this project enjoys unmatched connectivity and is poised for tremendous value appreciation.”
+Located in Navalur, one of Chennai’s fastest-growing residential hubs, this project enjoys unmatched connectivity and is poised for tremendous value appreciation.”